Exploits & Vulnerabilities

 In a nutshell, Intel ME is a small computer inside the motherboard chipset running independently of the operating system (OS).
 It runs when the computer is in sleep or standby modes, and even when switched off.
 It’s enough to have the computer’s power supply plugged into the power outlet, or have the battery inside the notebook for this small, silent computer to run in the background.
 In Pre-Skylake (ME 11.X) chipsets, it was built on ARC architecture with RT-OS ThreadX, web server, and JavaVM engine running applets in J Executable File Format (JEFF).

 ME Code Reverse EngineeredSince Skylake, Intel has used the MINIX3 kernel-based OS running on an x86-core Intel Quark microcontroller.
-The ME computer is crucial for the main CPU and chipset initialization procedures, so it cannot be switched off or disabled.
-There is a me_cleaner project aiming to reduce unnecessary management modules and keep only those that are critical and needed for platform initialization.
+The ME computer is crucial for the main CPU and chipset initialisation procedures, so it cannot be switched off or disabled.
+There is a me_cleaner project aiming to reduce unnecessary management modules and keep only those that are critical and needed for platform initialisation.
 For pre-11.X, it was partially a success, as it reduced firmware image sizes (from 1.5—5 MB to 90kB).
 The changes in version 11.X allowed further size reduction to 300 kB.
-When ME recognizes that the firmware has been modified, the whole computer either won't boot or will shut itself down within 30 minutes.
+When ME recognises that the firmware has been modified, the whole computer either won't boot or will shut itself down within 30 minutes.
 It should be noted that ME code modification is not easy, given ME's self-checking feature.

 Since the change of the ME platform to x86, it became easier to reverse engineer the ME code not only for researchers but also for attackers.
 While the ME code was supposed to be hidden, it was only a matter of time until it was uncovered and exploited by bad guys.